 A holiday cottage in Rushton Spencer is an excellent choice for visitors who want to experience life in a traditional Staffordshire community.
-This pretty village nestles amid wild moorland, seven miles south of Macclesfield.
-Perfectly located for exploring the Peak District, it is a stone’s throw from wild moors, dales, springs and caverns.
+This pretty village nestles amidst wild moorland, seven miles south of Macclesfield.
+Perfectly located for exploring the Peak District, it is a stone’s throw from wild moorland, dales, springs and caverns.

 Rushton Spencer has two pubs – the Royal Oak on Leek Old Road and the Knot Inn on Station Road.
 The Royal Oak is a traditional country pub serving Real Cask Marque ale and delicious food prepared with local ingredients, while the Knot Inn has a large garden with views of the surrounding countryside, where you can enjoy a tasty burger or a pint of Staffordshire ale.
 Rushton Spencer is home to a number of striking historic landmarks such as the Anglican Church of St Lawrence or ‘Chapel in the Wilderness’, on a remote hillside outside the village.
 Nearby, you will find a Neolithic monument known as the Bridestones.
 A number of picturesque walking routes begin in the village, including a trail which follows an old railway track to the end of Rudyard Lake and on to Leek.